Greensky-gs/lofi-girl/README.md

 And start the bot : `yarn run start`

+### Command

+There's a npm script that you can use to check if the `configs.json` file contains duplicated files

+Use `node run duplicates` in the command prompt to run the script.

+The script will build the project and check for duplicates.

+If a station is duplicated, it will throw an error.

 ## Special command for owner

 If you're the bot owner, you can set a station recommendation by using the command `{botPrefix}recommendation <station url>`